KyberNetwork/developer-portal/docs/staking/staking-voting-examples.md

-# KyberDAO: Staking, Voting and Delegation Examples
+# Staking, Voting, Withdrawing Examples

-This document explains the basics of staking and voting, staking more KNC, and withdrawing KNC.
+This document explains the basics of staking and voting, staking more KNC, and withdrawing KNC with 3 examples.

-# Basic Staking And Voting
+## Basic Staking And Voting

 Staking and voting are done in epochs, which sounds scary, but it really just means fixed periods of time, denominated in Ethereum block times.
 One KyberDAO epoch will be around once every 2 weeks.
 The exact block number will be determined at a later stage.